-5.5.4 Impacts to Public Health: Physical effects of heat can cause major health problems, dehydration, and may lead to death.
+- 5.5.4 Impacts to Public Health: Physical effects of heat can cause major health problems, dehydration, and may lead to death.
 People begin to suffer heat-related illness when their bodies are unable to compensate and properly cool.
 Heat stroke may increase the body temperature to 106 degrees Fahrenheit or higher.
-Very high body temperatures may damage the brain or other vital organs.

-5.5.5 Impact on Responders: First responders need to take necessary measures to avoid the effects of extreme heat and wildfire suppression such as drinking plenty of water and getting proper rest.
-Emergency responders are susceptible to heat stroke and severe dehydration as a result of fire or extreme heat.
-There is also the possibility of extreme heat damaging instruments or equipment necessary for response activities.

-5.5.6 Continuity of Operations: GEMA/HS maintains a Continuity of Operations Plan (COOP).
+Very high body temperatures may damage the brain or other vital organs. - 5.5.5 Impact on Responders: First responders need to take necessary measures to avoid the effects of extreme heat and wildfire suppression such as drinking plenty of water and getting proper rest.
+Emergency responders are susceptible to heat stroke and severe dehydration resulting from fire or extreme heat.
+There is also the possibility of extreme heat damaging instruments or equipment necessary for response activities. - 5.5.6 Continuity of Operations: GEMA/HS maintains a Continuity of Operations Plan.
 In the event of Drought/Wildfire that affects the state's operations, the Agency will enact the COOP appropriately to the situation.
 To date, there have been few or no major incidents that have shut down state, county, or municipal governmental operations.
 While expectation is minimal, this threat may impact GEMA/HS ability to implement their COOP based on the hazard's potential to cause power outages and transportation difficulties.
-If activation of alternate facilities was is, travel may be difficult.
-Additionally, computer/network and other communication access may be impacted due to power outages.

-5.5.7 Delivery of Services: Wildfires can cause death or injury to people and animals, damage or destroy structures, and disrupt community services including transportation, gas, power, communications, and other services.

-5.5.8 Property, Facilities, and Infrastructure: Drought has a significant effect on the water supply which is a major component to the infrastructure of communities.
+If activation of alternate facilities occurs, travel may be difficult.
+Additionally, computer/network and other communication access may be impacted due to power outages. - 5.5.7 Delivery of Services: Wildfires can cause death or injury to people and animals, damage or destroy structures, and disrupt community services including transportation, gas, power, communications, and other services. - 5.5.8 Property, Facilities, and Infrastructure: Drought has a significant effect on the water supply which is a major component to the infrastructure of communities.
 Wildfire can affect property of the state and its citizens.
 Droughts have severely affected municipal and industrial water supplies, stream-water quality, recreation, hydro power generation, navigation, and agricultural production.

 The wildfires that cause the greatest loss of life and property are those located in the Wildland-Urban Interface.
 Wildland-Urban Interface has been defined in many ways, but from a fire management perspective, it is commonly considered an area where structures and other human development meet or intermingle with undeveloped wildland or vegetative fuels.

-5.5.9 Impact on Environment: Storage projects are often used to mitigate drought and improve ecosystem services.
+- 5.5.9 Impact on Environment: Storage projects are often used to mitigate drought and improve ecosystem services.
 These projects involve diverting floodwaters from a stream, river, or other body of water into a conduit such as a canal, pipe, or wetland and storing them in an above-ground storage facility.
-Water is then slowly released, reducing flood risk as well as facilitating groundwater recharge/seepage.

-5.5.10 Impact on State Economy: Drought has had major effects on the state's economy over many years.
+Water is then slowly released, reducing flood risk as well as facilitating groundwater recharge/seepage. - 5.5.10 Impact on State Economy: Drought has had major effects on the state's economy over many years.
 Reduction in crop and grass production affects our food supply as well as the food supply for farm animals.
 Fighting and putting down wildfires cost the State a good deal of funds each year.
 Proximity to wooded areas, exposes many of the state's facilities to wildfire and the cost to replace them.